kazo0/kazo0.github.io/docs/_posts/2024-04-21-tidbit-resource-extension.md

 That's it!
 We now have the ability to package up our resource overrides into a `Style` and apply them anywhere we want.

-You can check out a working example of this in the [ResourcesExtensionApp repository][res-ext-gh] on GitHub.
+You can check out a working example of this in the [ResourceExtensionsApp repository][res-ext-gh] on GitHub.

 Catch you in the next one :wave: